HL7/fhir-qi-core/input/pages/index.md

 QI-Core classes and attributes are the most relevant to the broader QI community, lying in the intersection of clinical quality measures (CQM) and CDS, thus providing a common foundation for reusability.
 QI-Core derives content from US Core profiles and extensions to the extent possible.
-The expectation is that QI-Core will continue to grow as
+The expectation is that QI-Core will continue to grow in concert with
-US Core grows by incorporating needed extensions with broad applicability.
-Further extensions and coordinated  profiles in specific domains beyond QI-Core may also exist, e.g., radiology-specific profiles.
-The CQI and CDS Work Groups coordinate with HL7 Work Groups that manage specific FHIR resources to align definitions and value sets that include concepts required for CDS and retrospective CQM use cases.
+US Core by incorporating needed extensions with broad applicability.
+Further extensions and coordinated profiles may be required in specific domains beyond QI-Core, e.g., radiology-specific profiles.
+The CQI and CDS Work Groups coordinate with HL7 Work Groups that manage specific FHIR resources to align definitions and value sets including concepts required for CDS and retrospective CQM use cases.
 When additional classes and attributes are needed for specific quality applications, they can be added through FHIR's extension mechanism.
 These extensions, however, would not automatically result in shareable artifacts without additional coordinating agreements between interested parties.